ToYanhon/The-C-Book/README.md

 # The-C-Book

-Forked from https://github.com/HongYiMU/TheAlgorithm, being maintained by Bill
+Forked from https://github.com/HongYiMU/TheAlgorithm, and maintained by Bill

-The name of "C" Book in which the "C" means Coding
+The name of "C Books" denotes **C**oding Books